Bull Ant

 Biology & Lifecycle

-Reproduction Rate: Very slow.
+Genetic studies of Bull Ant populations reveal Very slow.
 A queen lays eggs at a much slower rate than pest species, and the total time from egg to adult can take many months to over a year.
-A mature colony may only contain a few hundred to a few thousand individuals.
+A mature colony may only contain a few hundred to a few thousand individuals. that contribute to population dynamics.
+Genetic diversity within Australian populations influences their adaptability to local environmental conditions and pest management resistance development.

 Lifecycle Details